steadybit/docs-public/install-and-configure/install-agents-legacy/kubernetes/README.md

 ```

 To get even more information and insights, the above manifest contains a `Service Account` and `RBAC Authorization` for the `steadybit-agent`.
 With the access to the K8s API, the agent can provide further information to the platform for identifying potential targets.
 More information about [Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) or [RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is available in the Kubernetes docs.

-You can learn more about our discovery of containers in the section [Use Steadybit / Discovery / Container.](broken-reference)